swayamparab/ChatApp/README.md

 ### Messaging

 - Real-time one-to-one messaging with Socket.IO
-- Text and image messaging
+- Text, Image and Video messaging
-- Image uploads with Cloudinary integration
+- Images and Videos upload with Cloudinary integration
 - Reply to messages
 - Edit your own text messages
 - Delete your own messages